monsoonmaelstrom/book2/book2.md

 “I don’t know,” I answer softly.
 “I want to go throw rocks at shit,” I admit.
 But like the tents, there are no bottles to throw rocks at.
 There aren’t even any rocks unless I want to waste energy digging them out of the dirt.

 There’s not much to say to that, so Liam simply nods, and we sit around the fire in silence.
 I would just as soon keep walking until we get to Branton, even if expending the energy to do so would be stupid.
-The fact that the others can’t is the only thing really stopping me.
+The fact the others can’t is the only thing really stopping me.

 ### 11 - Pepper ^^1900 words ^^